Medical marijuana in the workplace discussed during seminar

 The Springdale Chamber of Commerce hosted a seminar Wednesday, Oct.
-23 to give employers in Northwest Arkansas some understanding on the new policies.
+23, to give employers in Northwest Arkansas some understanding of the new policies.

-Bill Rogers with the Springdale Chamber said it’s important for business owners to learn how they can implement safe practices into their workplaces for employees with medical marijuana card.
+Bill Rogers with the Springdale Chamber said it’s important for business owners to learn how they can implement safe practices into their workplaces for employees who have medical marijuana cards.

 The seminar covered topics including drug testing and procedures, as well as safety in the workplace for both employers and employees.